juanfont/headscale/README.md

     "tls_letsencrypt_challenge_type": "HTTP-01",
 ```

 To get a certificate automatically via [Let's Encrypt](https://letsencrypt.org/), set `tls_letsencrypt_hostname` to the desired certificate hostname.
 This name must resolve to the IP address(es) Headscale is reachable on (i.e., it must correspond to the `server_url` configuration parameter).
 The certificate and Let's Encrypt account credentials will be stored in the directory configured in `tls_letsencrypt_cache_dir`.
 If the path is relative, it will be interpreted as relative to the directory the configuration file was read from.
 The certificate will automatically be renewed as needed.

+#### Challenge type HTTP-01

-The default challenge type HTTP-01 requires that Headscale listens on port 80 for the Let's Encrypt automated validation, in addition to whatever port is configured in `listen_addr`.
+The default challenge type `HTTP-01` requires that Headscale is reachable on port 80 for the Let's Encrypt automated validation, in addition to whatever port is configured in `listen_addr`.
+By default, Headscale listens on port 80 on all local IPs for Let's Encrypt automated validation.

+If you need to change the ip and/or port used by Headscale for the Let's Encrypt validation process, set `tls_letsencrypt_listen` to the appropriate value.
+This can be handy if you are running Headscale as a non-root user (or can't run `setcap`).
+Keep in mind, however, that Let's Encrypt will _only_ connect to port 80 for the validation callback, so if you change `tls_letsencrypt_listen` you will also need to configure something else (e.g. a firewall rule) to forward the traffic from port 80 to the ip:port combination specified in `tls_letsencrypt_listen`.

+#### Challenge type TLS-ALPN-01

 Alternatively, `tls_letsencrypt_challenge_type` can be set to `TLS-ALPN-01`.
-In this configuration, Headscale must be reachable via port 443, but port 80 is not required.

-If you need to change the ip/port used for the Let's Encrypt process, set `tls_letsencrypt_listen` to the appropriate value.
-This can be handy if you are running `headscale` as non-root (or can't run `setcap`).
-Keep in mind, however, Let's Encrypt will _only_ connect to port 80, so if you change `tls_letsencrypt_listen` you will also need to configure something else to send the traffic to the port you specify!
+In this configuration, Headscale listens on the ip:port combination defined in `listen_addr`.
+Let's Encrypt will _only_ connect to port 443 for the validation callback, so if `listen_addr` is not set to port 443, something else (e.g. a firewall rule) will be required to forward the traffic from port 443 to the ip:port combination specified in `listen_addr`.

 ### Policy ACLs